Which is better finance a car through a dealer or credit union?

-When a car salesman runs your credit report it’s shared with a number of partner lenders who will respond with a decision.
+When a car salesperson runs your credit report, it’s shared with a number of partner lenders who will respond with a decision.
 You might never know how many of those lenders approved you as the dealer may only choose one to share.

 - Get pre-approved through Even Financial before heading to the dealership.

 If you have less than perfect credit, you might find the loan offers from lenders with high interest rates and fees.
 Some of these loans could include additional charges such as origination fees or penalties for early payoff.
 You might get the car off the lot with high interest rates and monthly payments you can’t afford long-term.

 Be mindful with the offers and don’t be pressured into a taking a loan.
 You want to make sure the lender is a reputable company with a solid track record.

 Credit Union Financing Pros

 Credit unions are not-for-profit financial institutions offering very competitive loans for cars.

 Financing with a credit union can be more ideal for the majority of people who have good to excellent credit.
 They offer lower interest rates with better terms saving you more money in the long-run.
 Financing your car directly with your bank or credit union is pretty hassle-free and dealerships know how to handle these types of purchase transactions.